 I just got braces...

-It is normal to feel general soreness when your braces go on, and teeth may be tender for 3 to 5 days.
+It is normal to feel general soreness when your braces go on, and teeth may be tender for three to five days.
 Stick to a soft diet until your teeth feel more comfortable.
 Cold foods and drinks can also help reduce the discomfort.
-Taking an alternating schedule of Advil (Ibuprofen) and Tylenol (Acetaminophen) for the first few days can also help quite a bit.
+An alternating schedule of Advil (Ibuprofen) and Tylenol (Acetaminophen) for the first few days can also help quite a bit.
 Let us know if you need help with this.

-As your lips, cheeks and tongue become accustomed to the surface of the braces, you can use a pea-sized amount of wax on the brace or wire to help.
-If you need more wax, simply ask.
+As your lips, cheeks and tongue become accustomed to the surface of the braces, you can use a pea-sized amount of wax on the brace or wire.
 Alternatively, you can also use Orabase on the affected tissue to help relieve discomfort.
-(Orabase can be found in pharmacies and grocery stores.)
+Orabase can be found in pharmacies and grocery stores.

 Please call during business hours so we can determine the urgency for a repair visit.
 In the interim, try using wax to stabilize the brace.

-If it is the thin metal wire tying down a brace, use a pencil eraser and gently tuck the poking wire down.
-If it is the base wire poking in the back, try using a peas sized amount of wax.
-Any soft tissue irritations can be treated with a warm salt water rinse (1/4 teaspoon of salt dissolved in 8 ounces of warm water), rinsing 3-4 times a day.
+If a thin metal wire untucks from around the brace, use a pencil eraser and gently tuck the poking wire under the main wire.
+If a wire is poking in the very back, try using a pea sized amount of wax to cover over it.
+Any soft tissue irritations can be treated with a warm salt water rinse (1/4 teaspoon of salt dissolved in eight ounces of warm water), rinsing three to four times a day.
 If the remedies are not helpful, call the office for further assistance.